Propulsion systems of satellites

 Solid fuel propulsion systems

-Solid rocket fuel is filled with mixture of relatively hard, rubbery, combustible mixture of fuel, oxidizer and binder.
-Engine is ignited by pyrotechnic device – igniter.
-Engine usually contains two igniters to have redundancy.
+Solid rocket fuel is filled with a mixture of relatively hard, rubbery, combustible mixture of fuel, oxidizer and binder.
+The engine is ignited by pyrotechnic device – igniter.
+The engine usually contains two igniters to have redundancy.

 The example is a motor of Voyager spacecraft, which weighed 1,123 kg including 1,039 kg of propellant, developed an average 6,805,440 N thrust during its 43-second burn duration.
-It was used for reach final Jupiter trajectory velocity.
+It was used to reach the final Jupiter trajectory velocity.
 The motor was jettisoned after burnout its propellant.

 Liquid fuel propulsion systems

 Liquid propellant motors can by classified as monopropellant and bipropellant

 Monopropellant solution uses a single combustible propellant like hydrazine, which on contact with catalyst decomposes into its constituents what produce energy and thrust.
 It gives thrust in range 0.05N to 0,25N and specific impulse 200s.
 This kind of engines is used for smaller orbital manoeuvres such as station-keeping.